-How to type CTRL + ALT + Delete on Mac with Parallels Desktop
+How to Ctrl + Alt + Delete on Mac using Parallels Desktop

 Having problems typing “Control-Alt-Delete” (also sometimes abbreviated as “Ctrl+Alt+Del”) in your Windows virtual machine on your Mac®?
 This article has everything you need to know about entering this important Windows shortcut.